Emirate of Afghanistan (1929): Civilian policy

 On 9 May 1929, Kalakāni passed a decree in Kabul which forbade citizens of Kabul from moving out of the city without permission, even into the government-controlled Bandar-i Arghandah, Charasya, Bini Hisar, Butkhak, Kutal-i Pay Manar, Kutal-i Khayr Khanah, Maydan, Jalriz, Logar, Khurd Kabul, Tangi Gharu or Dih Sabz.

 Economy

 For a while, Kalakāni relied on the royal treasury to pay his army, without levying taxes.
 However, when the treasury ran out, taxation was reinstated in order to cover the expenses of his army.
 Revenue was also collected by forcing wealthy Tajik merchants to contribute to his treasury.

+Demographics

+The Gapminder Foundation estimates that Afghanistan's population numbered 7.12 million in 1929.
+This number reflects the entire country and not only the Saqqawist-occupied territories.

 Military

 The Saqqawists maintained a military during their period of control.
 On 14 April 1929, Fayz Muhammad estimated the Saqqawists to number 20,000.

+A British report in 1932 describes how, from the outbreak of the civil war, the Kabul, Koh-i-Daman and Kohistan areas had been the chief sources for the supply of manpower for the Saqqawists.
+As Kalakani’s commitments on the various fronts grew, so did his demands for manpower become more incessant.
+The economic situation which was already in a bad way, thus grew rapidly worse.
+Tilling of the fields and sowing of crops reached a standstill owing to lack of labour, and the alienation of the support of the leading Maliks and Khans at this time only tended to enhance the already prevalent feeling of discontent and weariness.
+In addition to this, Kalakani’s treasury was unequal to the severe strain imposed upon it and for the months of July and August the troops received no pay.
+Their morale was thus so lowered that they were unable to withstand any determined effort made against them.

 Culture

 The Saqqawist government celebrated Afghan Independence Day for five days (instead of the usual eight) starting on 19 August 1929.
 Kalakani spent 60,000 Afghan rupees on the celebrations, and hoped he could use the occasion to try to win over the Afghan populace.
 Kalakani gave a speech on 19 August – the contents of the speech are unknown, but Fayz Muhammed remarked that Kalakani "stood there telling lie after lie about the way things really were."